jasonjabbourFieldAI/NaVILA-Bench/README.md

 ```

 ## Citation
-If you use VLN-CE-Isaac in your work please consider citing our paper:
+If you use NaVILA-Bench in your work please consider citing our paper:
 ```
 @article{cheng2024navila,
-  title={NaVILA: Legged Robot Vision-Language-Action Model for Navigation}, author={Cheng, An-Chieh and Ji, Yandong and Yang, Zhaojing and Zou, Xueyan and Kautz, Jan and B{\i}y{\i}k, Erdem and Yin, Hongxu and Liu, Sifei and Wang, Xiaolong}, journal={arXiv preprint arXiv:2412.04453}, year={2024}
+  title={NaVILA: Legged Robot Vision-Language-Action Model for Navigation}, author={Cheng, An-Chieh and Ji, Yandong and Yang, Zhaojing and Gongye, Zaitian and Zou, Xueyan and Kautz, Jan and B{\i}y{\i}k, Erdem and Yin, Hongxu and Liu, Sifei and Wang, Xiaolong}, journal={Robotics: Science and Systems (RSS)}, year={2025}
 }
 ```